hhkaos/awesome-arcgis/arcgis/products/extensions/wmc-client-for-arcgis/README.md

 > **Note**: this page is only a draft, but this project is hosted on a [public repository](https://github.com/hhkaos/awesome-arcgis) where anyone can contribute.
 Learn how to [contribute in less than a minute](https://github.com/hhkaos/awesome-arcgis/blob/master/CONTRIBUTING.md#contributions).

-# WMC Client for ArcGIS
+# WMC Client for ArcGIS - Extension

 WMC Client is a free extension for ArcGIS that enables you to open Web Map Context (WMC) files directly in ArcMap.
 WMC is an OGC specification typically used by browser-based GIS applications to save maps.
 WC files typically have a .cml, .wmc, or .xml extension